tomjoht/tomjoht.github.io/_restapicourse/pubapis_static_site_generators.md

 One of the questions people ask about authoring content with static site generators is how you see the output and formatting given that you're working strictly in text.
 For example, how do you see images, links, lists, or other formatting if you're authoring in text?

-When you authoring a Jekyll site, you open up a preview server that continuously builds your site with each change you save.
+When you're authoring a Jekyll site, you open up a preview server that continuously builds your site with each change you save.
 I open up my text editor on the left, and the auto-generating site on the right.
 On a third monitor, I usually put the Terminal window so I can see when a new build is done (it takes about 10 seconds for my doc sites).

 <img src="{{ "/images/restapicourse/writinginjekyll.png" | prepend: site.baseurl }}" alt="Writing in Jekyll" />